Do Teachers Need Liability Insurance? [8 Reasons to Buy Your Own]

 • Coverage type: Make sure your insurance covers both general and professional liability.
 Both are necessary to cover you for all your biggest risks.

-• Coverage customization: Want to insure your school supplies and equipment, or protect against data theft costs?
+• Policy customization: Want to insure your school supplies and equipment, or protect against data theft costs?
 Union and association policies are typically one-size-fits-all and don’t allow you to personalize coverages.

 If you’re nervous about handling risky situations in the classroom, you’re not alone.